 About Rachel

-Rachel Rogers (they/she) is a queer, non-binary, neurodivergent writer, ministerial aspirant and preacher residing in Nashville, Tennessee, with their spouse and two children.
-Rachel is the child of an Eastern Orthodox Christian priest and a public school teacher.
-This upbringing instilled in them the belief that creating spaces for others to grow is one of the most fulfilling ways to spend one’s life.
+Rachel Rogers (they/she) is a queer, non-binary, neurodivergent writer, aspiring minister, and preacher based in Nashville, Tennessee, where they live with their spouse and two children.
+Raised as the child of an Eastern Orthodox Christian priest and a public school teacher, Rachel was instilled with a deep belief in the importance of creating spaces for others to grow and thrive.

-In their twenties, Rachel departed from the church of her youth.
-Her evolving theology now centers around connection and the spaces between, heavily influenced by her personal study of Buddhism and avid reading of Octavia Butler’s Earthseed series.
-She resonates deeply with the Earthseed statement that “god is change” and the lyric by folk singer Ani DiFranco, “god’s work isn’t done by god, it’s done by people.”
-Her theology shapes her firm belief in the responsibility to work for justice for all, grounded in the inherent worth and dignity of every person and the interconnected web of existence.
+In their twenties, Rachel left the church of their youth, embarking on a spiritual journey that led to an evolving theology centered around connection and the spaces between.
+Influenced by personal study of Buddhism and a profound engagement with Octavia Butler’s Earthseed series, Rachel resonates with Earthseed’s guiding principle that “God is change,” and the folk singer Ani DiFranco’s lyric, “God’s work isn’t done by God, it’s done by people.”
+These ideas shape Rachel’s firm conviction in the responsibility to work for justice, grounded in the inherent worth and dignity of every person and the interconnectedness of all life.

-As a Unitarian Universalist (UU), she values the ongoing and responsible development of her own theology and spiritual practices.
-Rachel identified as a UU in 2014, soon realizing their personal call to ministry.
-By 2020, they was accepted to divinity school and granted aspirant status to ministry by the Unitarian Universalist Association.
-They began part-time seminary studies at Meadville Lombard Theological School in the fall of 2021.
-After a year, they paused their seminary education to focus on their young children, returning again in the summer of 2024.
+As a Unitarian Universalist (UU), Rachel is committed to the ongoing development of their personal theology and spiritual practices.
+They identified as a UU in 2014 and soon felt called to ministry.
+In 2020, they were accepted into divinity school and granted aspirant status by the Unitarian Universalist Association.
+After beginning seminary at Meadville Lombard Theological School in 2021, Rachel took a pause to focus on raising their children before returning to to school in the summer of 2024

-Encouraged by colleagues and friends, they embrace the identity of “minister” as they navigate the long path to ordination.
-In the meantime, Rachel serves as a preacher and speaker for Unitarian Universalist congregations regularly, cherishing the opportunities to worship with fellow UUs in her region and welcoming invitations to speak in new places.
-Rachel also serves as president of the board of directors for First Unitarian Universalist Church of Nashville, is a co-founder and organizer of QDP (a long-running LGBTQIA social and community event), co-organizer of the East Nashville Queer Parents group and a long-time volunteer at Middle Tennessee Camp Bluebird, a twice-yearly retreat for adults living with and after cancer.
+Rachel is encouraged by colleagues and friends to embrace the title of “minister” as they continue their path toward ordination.
+In the meantime, they serve as a preacher and speaker for UU congregations, often finding joy in worshiping with fellow UUs and sharing their message with new communities.
+They also serve as president of the board of directors for First Unitarian Universalist Church of Nashville, co-founded and co-organize QDP (a longstanding LGBTQIA social and community event), co-organize the East Nashville Queer Parents community group, and volunteer regularly at Middle Tennessee’s Camp Bluebird, a twice-yearly retreat for adults living with cancer.

-Though not quite a polymath, Rachel holds numerous passions.
-Besides her theological and ministerial pursuits, she is an avid reader, long-time knitter, record collector, and passionate lover of live theater.
-With a college background in theater and women’s studies, culminating in a degree in Liberal Studies, she humorously refers to it as a degree in “everything and nothing at the same time.”
-Professionally, they work in organizational communications, with a career spanning marketing and operations roles in the tech industry and a brief stint in vinyl record production.
+Rachel is also a passionate reader, knitter, vinyl record collector, and lover of live theater.
+With a background in theater and women’s studies, they hold a Liberal Studies degree—what they call a degree in “everything and nothing at the same time.”
+Professionally, Rachel works in organizational communications, with experience spanning marketing, operations in the tech industry, and a brief foray into vinyl record production.

 photo by Brett Wayne Price